Montréal

 Coordinating Judge for the Criminal Division

 Judge Hon.
-Lyne Décarie (acting as interim)
+Lyne Décarie

 E-mailch.crim.csq.mtl@judex.qc.ca